meteorplus/theawesomesuspender/README.md

 ### Welcome

-"The Great Suspender" is a free and open-source Google Chrome extension for people who find that chrome is consuming too much system resource or suffer from frequent chrome crashing.
+"The Awesome Suspender" is a free and open-source Google Chrome extension for people who find that chrome is consuming too much system resource or suffer from frequent chrome crashing.
 Once installed and enabled, this extension will automatically *suspend* tabs that have not been used for a while, freeing up memory and cpu that the tab was consuming.

 If you have suggestions or problems using the extension, please [submit a bug or a feature request](https://github.com/deanoemcke/thegreatsuspender/issues/).

 ### Chrome Web Store

-The Great Suspender is also [available via the official Chrome Web Store](https://chrome.google.com/webstore/detail/the-great-suspender/klbibkeccnjlkjkiokjodocebajanakg).
+The Awesome Suspender is also [available via the official Chrome Web Store](https://chrome.google.com/webstore/detail/the-great-suspender/klbibkeccnjlkjkiokjodocebajanakg).

 Please note that the webstore version may be significantly behind the latest version here.
 That is because I try to keep webstore updates down to a minimum due to their [disruptive effect](https://github.com/deanoemcke/thegreatsuspender/issues/526).